 (1) Messrs.
-Hobbs, Lippert, Nordaker and Tomkins were each awarded 24,155 shares of restricted stock on December 19, 2008.
-The dollar amounts in the table reflect the dollar amounts recognized for financial statement reporting purposes for the fiscal year ended December 31, 2008 in accordance with FAS 123(R).
-No forfeitures occurred during 2008 and all awards are valued based on the closing market price of the Company's common stock on the date of grant (\$4.14 for 2008 awards).
-The Company's expense is calculated based on the grant date fair value and amortized straight-line over the applicable vesting period.
-As of December 31, 2008, Messrs.
-Lippert and Tomkins held 3,333 and 8,333 non-vested restricted shares, respectively.
+Hobbs, Lippert, Nordaker and Tomkins were each awarded 18,321 shares of restricted stock on December 18, 2009.
+These shares of restricted stock vested immediately on December 18, 2009, subject to the ownership requirement described below.
+The dollar amounts in the table reflect the grant date fair value of the awards (18,321 shares multiplied by \$6.55 per share, rounded to the nearest whole number) as well as the dollar amounts recognized for financial statement reporting purposes for the fiscal year ended December 31, 2009 in accordance with ASC Topic 718.
+No forfeitures occurred during 2009 and all awards are valued based on the closing market price of the Company's common stock on the date of grant (\$6.55 for 2009 awards).